jhipster/generator-jhipster-nodejs/README.md

 - `nhipster`

-✅ Controller generation

-- `nhipster spring-controller <controller-name>`

-✅ Service generation

-- `nhipster spring-service <service-name>`

-✅ Entity generation

-- `nhipster entity <entity-name>`

-✅ JDL Entity model support generation
+✅ JDL model support generation

-- `nhipster import-jdl my_file.jdl`
+- `nhipster jdl my_file.jdl`

 ✅ Ci-cd generation

 - `nhipster ci-cd`

-For the last, in the **test-integration/samples/FOLDER_NAME-jdl** there are some examples of jdl models.
+For the last, in the [generate-sample samples folder](https://github.com/jhipster/generator-jhipster-nodejs/tree/main/.blueprint/generate-sample/templates/samples) and [jdl-samples](https://github.com/jhipster/jdl-samples) there are some examples of jdl models.

 ## Using Docker